mjziebarth/REHEATFUNQ/docs/usage/installation.rst

 is built.
 The combined source code archive of this software is large (the :code:`Dockerfile-stable` starts by bootstrapping the GNU Compiler Collection and successively compiles the Python ecosystem and numeric software) and it is split off this git repository.
-Therefore, you first need to download the :code:`vendor-1.3.3.tar.xz` and :code:`vendor-2.0.1.tar.xz` archives from `GFZ Data Services <https://doi.org/10.5880/GFZ.2.6.2023.002>`__.
+The archives :code:`vendor-1.3.3.tar.xz` and :code:`vendor-2.0.1.tar.xz` from
+`GFZ Data Services <https://doi.org/10.5880/GFZ.2.6.2023.002>`__ contains the required software.

+There are two ways to build the :code:`Dockerfile-stable` image.
+Since version 2.0.1, the shell script `build-Dockerfile-stable.sh` is available to facilitate the build process.
+Using this script, the build process should be as simple as

+.. code :: bash

+   bash build-Dockerfile-stable.sh

+A second way is to build the image manually.
+This first requires downloading :code:`vendor-1.3.3.tar.xz` and :code:`vendor-2.0.1.tar.xz`.
 Following the instructions presented therein, extract the :code:`compile` and :code:`wheels` subfolders into the :code:`vendor` directory of this repository.

-Then, you can build and run the Docker image as above (you might want to rename the container according to the REHEATFUNQ version you are using---unless stated otherwise, the following versions are compatible with :code:`vendor-1.3.3.tar.xz` and :code:`vendor-2.0.1.tar.xz`):
+Then, you can build and run the Docker image as below (you might want to rename the container according to the REHEATFUNQ version you are using---unless stated otherwise, the following versions are compatible with :code:`vendor-1.3.3.tar.xz` and :code:`vendor-2.0.1.tar.xz`):